F0lak/dm_open_ref/ref/skin/macros.md

-To let a user configure their gamepad, you need to call the client-side `.gamepad-mapping` [command](/ref/%7Bskin%7D/commands.md) -m.
+To let a user configure their gamepad, you need to call the client-side `.gamepad-mapping` [command](/ref/%7Bskin%7D/commands.md) .
 Or, if they have access to the Options & Messages window and Dream Seeker\'s default menus, they can reach it from there.
 However it\'s a good idea to make this easy for them to find.
 Several common gamepads are already known by BYOND.